Hampshire: Radio

-Around 25 commercial radio stations cover the area, and BBC Radio Solent looks after the majority of the county, while BBC Surrey can be heard in the north east.
-University journalism students also "broadcast" bulletins on line for local areas, such as the University of Winchester's WINOL (Winchester News Online), run by students on its BA (Hons) Journalism course.
+BBC Local Radio for the county is provided by BBC Radio Solent, BBC Radio Berkshire (covering Basingstoke and Andover) and BBC Radio Surrey (covering Aldershot, Farnborough and Fleet).
+County-wide commercial radio stations include Heart South, Capital South, Easy Radio South Coast, Nation Radio South Coast and Greatest Hits Radio South.
+There are many community radio stations for local communities across the county, such as Unity 101, Voice FM 103.9, and Andover Radio.
+The University of Southampton and the University of Portsmouth have campus-based student radio stations Surge Radio and Pure FM respectively, with students at Winchester's Peter Symonds College creating programming for Outreach Radio through the enrichment society of Symonds Radio.

 Press

 Southampton and Portsmouth support daily newspapers; the Southern Daily Echo and The News respectively.
-The Basingstoke Gazette is published three times a week, and there are a number of other papers that publish on a weekly basis, notably the Hampshire Chronicle, one of the oldest newspapers in the country.
+The Basingstoke Gazette is published three times a week.
+Weekly papers include the Hampshire Chronicle, which is one of the oldest newspapers in the country.

 Notable people

 Possibly the most notable resident was the Duke of Wellington, who lived at Stratfield Saye House in the north of the county from 1817.
 An eminent Victorian, who made her mark and "came home" to Hampshire for burial at East Wellow was Florence Nightingale.

 Hampshire's literary connections include the birthplace of authors Jane Austen, Wilbert Awdry and Charles Dickens, and the residence of others, such as Charles Kingsley and Mrs Gaskell.
 Austen lived most of her life in Hampshire, where her father was rector of Steventon, and wrote all of her novels in the county.
-Alice Liddell, also known as Alice Hargreaves, the inspiration for Alice in Lewis Carroll's Alice's Adventures in Wonderland, lived in and around Lyndhurst, Hampshire after her marriage to Reginald Hargreaves, and is buried in the graveyard of St Michael and All Angels Church in the town.
+Alice Liddell, also known as Alice Hargreaves, the inspiration for Alice in Lewis Carroll's 1865 novel Alice's Adventures in Wonderland, lived in and around Lyndhurst, Hampshire after her marriage to Reginald Hargreaves, and is buried in the graveyard of St Michael and All Angels Church in the town.
 Hampshire also has many visual art connections, claiming the painter John Everett Millais as a native, and the cities and countryside have been the subject of paintings by L. S. Lowry and J. M. W. Turner.
-Selborne was the home of Gilbert White.
+Selborne was the home of naturalist Gilbert White.
 Journalist and social critic Christopher Hitchens was born into a naval family in Portsmouth.
 Broadcasters Philippa Forrester, Amanda Lamb and Scott Mills also are from the county.
 American actor and gameshow host, Richard Dawson, was born and raised here.
-Richard St. Barbe Baker Founder of the International Tree Foundation and responsible for planting over two billion trees was born in West End.
+Richard St. Barbe Baker, founder of the International Tree Foundation and responsible for the planting of over two billion trees was born in West End.